 We urge families to label all articles of clothing, especially LAAA books and school uniform items, as well as items that students may own such as calculators and musical instruments.
 Students are encouraged not to bring large sums of money or items of great value to school.
 LAAA team members cannot be responsible for the loss and/or damage of any item.
-All lost items are sent to the Main Office.
-The last day of the month, uniform items not claimed will be donated to the PTO, non-uniform items will be donated to non-profit or the school nurse.
+LAAA will follow the lost item procedure listed below.
 If an item is not in the lost and found, a student or parent/guardian should report the missing item to an LAAA team member in the office.
-Periodically, unclaimed items in the lost and found will be donated to Goodwill Industries or non-profit organizations.